MohammadAyaad/SingularFrameworkCore/README.md

 }
 ```

 ## Contributing

 Contributions are welcome!
 Feel free to submit a pull request or open an issue for any bugs or feature requests.

+> **Note:** I'm not actively updating the library because there is nothing to add in my mind, if you had a feature idea that you want to add, just open an issue, otherwise don't expect regular updates to the library.

+> **Note:** **Please Make Sure That any feature idea, Contribution can be generified and does not require any dependencies**, trying to make this library an abstract definition to avoid coupling or dependency hell, and there will be multiple implementations using multiple methods in separate libraries.

+If you'd like to contribute to the library writing an implementation for any of the interfaces, Please implement it in the Convention `Author.SingularFrameworkCore.Feature.YourImplementation'sNameSpace`

+for example if we'd implement Newtonsoft.Json Serialization we could do :
+`MohammadAyaad.SingularFrameworkCore.Serialization.Newtonsoft.Json` and under that namespace goes a `JsonSerializer`

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ## Feedback

-If you have any questions, suggestions, or feedback, please open an issue on the [GitHub repository](https://github.com/yourusername/SingularFrameworkCore).
+If you have any questions, suggestions, or feedback, please open an issue on the [GitHub repository](https://github.com/MohammadAyaad/SingularFrameworkCore).